Back to Blog

 - Different rigging/animation systems

-5. Start with a Test Project
+5. Start with a paid test project

-Actual work quality Portfolio alone
+Actual work quality The portfolio alone

 Communication style Initial conversations